ArcaneEngineer/ECS-tutorials/part1.md

 allTanksTakeTheirTurns(hulls, turrets, trackLefts, trackRights);
 ```

 ...This steps the simulation just once.
-Let's gives ourselves the ability to step the whole simulation by hitting the spacebar:
+Let's gives ourselves the ability to step the simulation multiple times, by hitting the spacebar:

 ```
 let turn = 0;